 The medical marijuana dilemma is not about the medicinal value.
 It is about gangs seizing control of the medical marijuana industry.

-For at least the past year, I am personally aware that gangs have been actively buying up and/or otherwise taking over the licenses of individuals who have the right to grow marijuana for their own personal, medical use.
-By combining the yield from those licenses, and also by forcing individual licensees to grow more than they are permitted, these gangs are infiltrating and taking over the medical marijuana trade.
+For at least the past year, I am personally aware that gangs have been actively buying up and/or otherwise taking over the licenses of individuals who have the right to grow marijuana for their own personal medical use.
+They take the yield from those licenses.
+Also they force the individual licensees to grow more than they are permitted.
+This gives them even more pot.
+These gangs are infiltrating and taking over the medical marijuana trade.
 They are converting what was originally a compassionate, but ill conceived program, into an organized criminal enterprise.

 Was this not predictable?